segregationbeyondlaw/segregationbeyondlaw.github.io/Step-by-Step.md

 ![](9.gif)

 When you are done, click ```commit new file```.
 It is good practice to add a description.
-For instance, you could write “first draft of homepage.”
-This way, if you come back to your GitHub account to resume your website, you’ll remember where you last left off.
+For instance, you could write ```first draft of homepage.``` This way, if you come back to your GitHub account to resume your website, you’ll remember where you last left off.